cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Attack Surface/_index.md

   - `Forward With SMTP Error` This host refers to an SMTP server by an MX DNS record which did not respond successfully.
   - `Forward With DNS Error` This host refers to a DNS server by an NS DNS record which did not respond successfully.

+The above list of supported scans was last edited on June 26th 2024, and will be updated as new scans are added

+Note: If additional scan coverage is needed, please consider a Cobalt DAST scan.
+The DAST scan is much more thorough, and allows for both API scans and authenticated scans.